bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Manipulation

-Format: `LPB` irlim nmm m
+Format: `LPB` rlim m n

-Defaults: 1 MIN((ISIZE-IRLIM)/4,8) (ISIZE-IRLIM)-NMM
+Defaults: 1 MIN((SIZE-RLIM)/4,8) Min((SIZE-RLIM)-M,512)

 Prerequisites: Time domain data in processing buffer 1 (TIME)

 Description:
 `LPB` performs backwards linear prediction.
 Based on the specified number of current data points, `LPB` calculates the values of the FID at earlier times.
-In a linear prediction calculation, the FID is modeled as the sum of a finite number of exponentially damped complex sine waves with different intensities, phases, and damping factors.
-Determining the best fit for the parameters of these components is done by diagonalizing a matrix of numbers with dimension N-M by N-M, where N-M is the number of components and M is the number of data points to fit.
-The elements of the diagonalized matrix are then used to calculate the complex intensities of a small number of points at the beginning of the FID.
+In a linear prediction calculation the points in the FID are modelled as a linear combination of an adjacent series of points in the FID.
+In the case of backwards linear prediction these points come after the point to be predicted.
+A set of coefficients used in this linear combination is fit such that this linear combination is accurate for a set of known good points in the FID and then in the case of backward linear prediction, they are used to replace points at the beginning of the FID.
-`LPB` replaces these points with their calculated values, leaving the total number of points in the FID constant.
-By using backward linear prediction, one may correct FID data points which were corrupted by probe or filter ring-down.
-`LPB` operates only on the data in the visible processing buffer (buffer 1).
-The user need not be viewing this buffer to use `LPB`.

-The first parameter of `LPB`, "irlim", is the point number of the  rightmost point to be updated by linear prediction.
-`LPB` will replace data points 1 through "irlim" with values calculated from a certain number of the remaining points.
-If "irlim" is not specified on the command line, RNMR will correct only the leftmost point of the FID; the default value of "irlim" is 1 and RNMR will not prompt for "irlim" if it is omitted.
-Legal values for "irlim" are positive integers from 1 to one-eighth (1/8) the number of points in the FID.

-The second parameter, "nmm", is the number of spectral components to be used in the linear prediction calculation, N-M.
-This parameter also determines the size of the matrix that RNMR must diagonalize in order to calculate the intensities of points 1 through "irlim".
-Thus, larger values of "nmm" will result in much longer calculation times.
-If "nmm" is not specified on the command line, RNMR will set "nmm" to either the largest integer less than or equal to (ISIZE-IRLIM)/4 or to 8, whichever is smaller.
-For example, if "irlim" was set to its default value of 1 and the size of the FID is 512, the default value of "nmm" will be 8.
-Conversely, if "irlim" is 1 and there are only 32 points in the FID, "nmm" will default to MIN((32-1)/4,8)=MIN(7,8)=7.
-When "nmm" is omitted, RNMR uses the default value without prompting the user.
-Legal values of "nmm" are positive integers from 1 to 32.
-Consequently, the maximum size of the matrix to be diagonalized in the linear prediction algorithm is 32.

-The third parameter, "m", is the number of points to the right of each predicted point that will be used in the linear prediction calculation.
-That is, "m" determines the number of data points that `LPB` must fit.
-For example, if "irlim" is 2, point 2 will be calculated from the complex intensities of points 3 through 2+M, and point 1 will be calculated from points 2 through 1+M, using the predicted value of point 2.
-If "m" is omitted from the command line, RNMR sets "m" to ISIZE-IRLIM-NMM where ISIZE is the number of data points in the FID; RNMR does not prompt for a value for "m" if one was not supplied on the command line.
-Legal values of "m" are positive integers greater than or equal to "nmm" such that NMM+M is less than or equal to ISIZE-IRLIM.
-That is, the number of data points to fit must be at least the number of components (to ensure a unique fit) and N must be no greater than the number of points NOT replaced by `LPB`.
-Once the values of "irlim", "nmm", and "m" have been selected, `LPB` performs backward linear prediction on each block of buffer 1 independently.
-The following algorithm is used for each block:

-1. RNMR multiples the matrix X by its transpose, where X is defined by:

-        X(I,J)=DATA(I+J), I=1,2,...,NMM, J=1,2,...,M

-2. The resulting matrix, (X)\*(XT) is diagonalized to give its eigenvalues and eigenvectors.

-3. RNMR counts the number of nonzero eigenvalues, yielding the rank of the diagonalized matrix.
-An eigenvalue is considered nonzero if it is greater than NMM\*LAMBDA(NMM)/10000, where NMM is the number of spectral components in the fit and LAMBDA is the vector of eigenvalues returned by the diagonalization routine.
-The rank of the diagonalized matrix is an integer between zero and NMM.

-4. A vector is constructed with length equal to the rank determined in step 3.
-This vector is equal to the product:

-        (TEMP1)=(LAMBDA^-1)*(UT)*(DATA)
-where LAMBDA^-1 is the inverse of the vector of eigenvalues of rank NMM-RANK+1 to NMM and UT is the transpose of the eigenvector matrix.

-5. The vector calculated in step 4 is used to compute an NMM-element vector:

-        (TEMP2)=(U)*(LAMBDA^-1)*(UT)*(DATA)               =(U)*(TEMP1)

-6. The linear prediction coefficients are calculated by multiplying the conjugate of the data vector DATA with the vector TEMP2.
-These coefficients are factors by which the first M data points to the right of each predicted point are multiplied and summed to give the data points 1 through IRLIM.

-7. Starting with the rightmost data point to be predicted, IRLIM, RNMR calculates data points IRLIM to 1 by summing the products of the linear prediction coefficients with the first M points to the right of the point to be predicted.
-As each point is calculated, from left to right, the updated data is used to calculate the next point, u0ntil the first data point in the buffer has been updated.
-Thus, each point from IRLIM to 1 is calculated from the coefficient vector computed in step 6 and the first M points to the right of that point.
+The first parameter, rlim, is the number of points to replace at the beginning of the FID.
+If rlim is omitted RNMR will not prompt for it and will replace only the first point in the FID.
+The value of rlim cannot exceed an eighth of the size of the FID.

+The second parameter, m, specifies how many known points are used for fitting the linear prediction coefficients.
+If m is omitted RNMR will not prompt for it and will use either a quarter of the points that are not to be replaced or 8 whichever is smaller.
+The value of m may not exceed 32 or the number of points that are not being replaced.

+The third parameter, n, is the number of points to take a linear combination of and therefore the number of coefficients to fit.
+For example if rlim is 1 then the first point will be replaced with a linear combination of points 2 to m+1.
+If n is not specified RNMR will not prompt for it and will use either the number of points that are not to be replaced minus m or 512 whichever is smaller.

+The linear prediction process is based around the following linear equation:

+    X*COEF=DATA(RLIM+1:RLIM+M)

+X is a M by N matrix where X(I,J)=DATA(I+J+RLIM).
+COEF is a N element vector of unknown coefficients.
+This models each of the M points after rlim as a linear combination of the N points that follow it.
+The COEFF values are solved for using a singular value decomposition (SVD) of X. Once the coefficients are known RNMR fills in the points from rlim back to the beginning of the FID.
+That is the point rlim is predicted using the N points after it and then the point to the left of rlim is predicted using the N points after it (including the predicted value of point rlim) and so on until all the points are predicted.
 If the processing buffer is currently visible, RNMR will update the display to show the data as updated by `LPB`.
 ## LPC
 Perform long pulse phase and amplitude correction